Korachof/TrashQuest/README.md

 - Add optional accessibility labels to `FormGroup` components
 - Add a **variant style prop** to formButton with styling variants like "primary" and "secondary" using a conditional style switch.
 - Explore refactoring FormGroup to integrate semantic input components and shared styles via inputField
+- Update header layout using `flex` with logo + nav dev cluster

 ### Notes